What Types of First-Class Mail Are There?

 What Are Examples of First-Class Mail Flats?

 Flats are one of the types of First-Class Mail frequently used by organizations in highly-regulated industries to send compliant mailings.
 They are able to hold more materials than letters can.
-Because of this, they are frequently used for multi-page or oversized correspondence, including:
+Because of this, they can be used for multi-page or oversized correspondence, such as:

 -